 If your organization is experiencing either of these situations, VolunteerHub is here to help.
 With our cloud-based volunteer management system, volunteer coordinators have the ability to post the activities they need covered and even set a maximum number of sign-ups per position.
 You will be able to log into your Hub and see at a glance the number of volunteers registered for each event.
 If you need to recruit, VolunteerHub is there to help communicate that message to volunteers though email and/or text messages.
 Worried that your volunteers will need a reminder message?
 Put it on auto-pilot with a pre-scheduled reminder email that goes out when you want it to be sent.
 The day of the event, you can keep track of volunteers by printing a sign-in sheet.
 And after the event is finished, VolunteerHub can have a “thank-you” message waiting in each volunteer’s in-box.

 The days of too few or too many volunteers are a thing of the past with VolunteerHub.
-Ready to learn more?
-Click here for a tour.
+Ready to learn more about VolunteerHub’s volunteer scheduling software?.

 Shawn Kendrick holds an MBA from Ohio Dominican University and has over a decade of experience in the nonprofit and business sectors.
 He enjoys researching and blogging for VolunteerHub, a cloud-based volunteer scheduling solution application that offers online event registration, email and SMS (text) messaging, report generation, and much more.